-Dental complications are particularly common for individuals that purge following a binge-eating session by vomiting, as the acidity from the stomach can cause significant damage to the mouth and teeth.
+Dental complications are particularly common for individuals who purge following a binge-eating session by vomiting, as the acidity from the stomach can cause significant damage to the mouth and teeth.
 This usually begins as discoloration of the teeth but can progress to tooth decay and inflammation or disease of the gums.
 Bad breath and a constant sore throat are also common symptoms associated with vomiting.

-For patients that use laxatives to purge after a binge eating session, there is a risk of intestinal damage and the potential for permanent changes to bowel movements.
+For patients who use laxatives to purge after a binge eating session, there is a risk of intestinal damage and the potential for permanent changes to bowel movements.
 The muscles in the gastrointestinal tract can become damaged, causing symptoms of constipation that may be permanent.

 Patients affected by bulimia nervosa are more likely to suffer from depression or anxiety.
-This can impact the quality of life of the individual significantly and contribute to social isolation, in addition to increasing the probability of suicidal thoughts and attempts.
+This can significantly impact the quality of life of the individual and contribute to social isolation, in addition to increasing the probability of suicidal thoughts and attempts.